 If you are an entrepreneur or team leader in the US or developed world trying to hire talent, this section is as relevant to you as it is for the developing world knowledge worker or entrepreneur.

-There are a lot of qualified people outside of the US and Western Europe who can do jobs just as well but for a lower cost than their local talent.
-The fact is that we don’t really have a meritocratic free market.
-If we had open borders, you’d see this happen immediately.
+There are a lot of qualified people in the world so having blinders on is not the best thing for business.
+The fact is that borders prevent us from having a meritocratic free market.
 Because of borders, wealth and opportunity seem to move more like peanut butter than water – still fluid but very sticky.
-There is really no reason a software engineer in Asia should make 1/10th the salary of that in the US.
+There is really no reason a software engineer in Asia should make 1/10th the salary of that in the Silicon Valley.
 Yes sure, if you hire a random person from Upwork you may not find quality but that’s because Upwork doesn’t perform the vetting for you.
-In general, stereotypes around communication ability, quality, cultural fit, etc. are outdated in 2019, and if you look in the right places and do proper vetting, you can easily find international talent that is responsive, communicative, intelligent, and high quality.
+In general, stereotypes around communication ability, quality, cultural fit, etc. are outdated as of 2020, and if you look in the right places and do proper vetting, you can easily find international talent that is responsive, communicative, intelligent, and high quality.

 This bias is a problem that you can solve and benefit from at the same time.
 Sure, you are contributing to global equal opportunity by hiring internationally, but you’re also going to benefit financially from the temporary unfair price differential that exists due to your peers’ bias against international talent.
 If you’re a smart entrepreneur who doesn’t want to run out of cash, I would highly recommend building a globally distributed engineering team of mostly international talent.
 You’re getting the best end of the deal.
 Right now, you can hire brilliant people who charge less just because of their location.
 And, by doing this, your economic advantage over competitors will drive more opportunity toward international talent, eventually creating a more meritocratic world and freer labor market.